 - Deposition (Caravaggio)

-- The crucifixion of Saint Peter (Guido Reni)
+- The Crucifixion of Saint Peter (Guido Reni)

 - Martyrdom of St. Erasmus (Nicolas Poussin)